Perc6ptr0n/Using-NLP-to-Analyze-Aircraft-Accidents-/README.md

-# Aircraft Accident Analysis Using NLP and AI
+# Aircraft Accident Analysis Using NLP
 This project leverages Natural Language Processing (NLP) and AI techniques to analyze and categorize 61,246 aircraft accident reports into five distinct clusters.
 The goal is to identify recurring accident themes and recommend targeted measures to enhance aviation safety.